bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/generators.md

 You can write a generator when you need Bridgetown to add data to existing content or to programmatically create new pages, posts, and the like.

-You define a generator by subclassing `Bridgetown::Generator`.
-It accepts a single `generate` method, which receives an instance of [`Bridgetown::Site`](https://github.com/{{ site.metadata.github }}/blob/master/bridgetown-core/lib/bridgetown-core/site.rb).
-(The return value of `generate` is ignored.)
-Within this `generate` method, you have free reign to modify existing content or add new content.

 Generators run after Bridgetown has made an inventory of the existing content, but before the site is rendered out.
 Pages with front matter are stored as instances of [`Bridgetown::Page`](https://github.com/{{ site.metadata.github }}/blob/master/bridgetown-core/lib/bridgetown-core/page.rb)